 The rest of walk 2 is easy to follow, just read the text carefully and you should not go wrong.

 •2 Hora – Egiali (via Terlaki if you are a true masochist) (my total time 5h30, including a short breakfast en route): This is Trek 1 under “NORTH-EAST AMORGOS” in /Dubin/, using the suggested inland alternative “valley route” via Terlaki (for access from Hora, see the parenthesis under “Link Trail” on the previous page).
-This route has not survived and you should probably use the main sign-posted route instead, via the monastery.
+Unfortunately, without an updated map, the going became very tough on this walk.

 At it were, I found some parts of the trail to be nice, some parts to be turned into roads, some newly destroyed by bulldozers and finally some totally overgrown.
-More investigation could be fruitful, though.
+More investigation could be fruitful, though, especially with an updated map.
 If you feel inclined, here are the instructions:

-First pack an additional map (the Perreiter map or better), a compass and an altitude meter!
+First pack an additional map (Unfortunately I only had the Perreiter map at the time, with the new and updated Anavasi map I think this walk would have been much different experience…), a compass and an altitude meter!
 Where the path down to Katapola turns down left from Hora, pick up the steep path downwards to the right.
 Down the first hillside and up the next the monopathi is good fun, and there is not much doubt about directions.
 On top of the hill again you meet a dusty road, the path is long gone here.
 Follow the road past Terlaki, then leave it to the left on a newly bulldozed track when it swings sharply upwards to the right.
 The destruction of old paths never seem to stop!
 Where the bulldozer had left (for now!) the path continues on.
 First it goes down into a narrow ravine, then steeply up on the other side.
 On the top are some sheep pens.
 Maybe a dog on the loose here!

 At the chapel a good path takes off right.
 You follow this path first on the level, then down into the next valley.
 Then walk up this valley encountering a shady picnic spot at the valley bottom.
 Go through some gates and get yourself towards a house that you will have seen some time ago from the distance.
 You should also have seen clearly that this house has a road winding down towards it.
 This road (more gates) takes you up to the main road just after the saddle encountered in walk 1 above.
 Cross the road and pick up the dusty road up and left, towards the next saddle, where the sign-posted and excellently waymarked main path continues to the left of the next hill.
 From here it’s plain sailing, and there is hardly any need to refer any book or map at any point.